xxxzc/xps15-9570-macos/README.md

 After updating to 10.15, headphone will be distorted after a few minutes in battery mode.

-You have to install [ComboJack](https://github.com/hackintosh-stuff/ComboJack/tree/master/ComboJack_Installer):
+You have to install [ComboJack](https://github.com/hackintosh-stuff/ComboJack/tree/master/ComboJack_Installer) (run install.sh).

-1. remove CodecCommander.kext and uninstall ALCPlugFix
-2. put VerbStub.kext in kext folder
-3. set layout-id to 72
-4. run install.sh

 ### Sleep Wake